Austinkkk3/Bob-Dev-Day-Track-C/BUILD_GUIDE_SIMPLE.md

 ```
 ## Step 4: Generate `model_gateway.py` with Bob

+This file handles the connection to watsonx.ai using the REST API.

+💡 Why REST API and not the SDK?
+The IBM watsonx-ai SDK has compatibility issues with Python 3.14.
+The REST API works across all supported Python versions.

-Open Bob and paste this prompt:
+4a Open Bob and paste this prompt:

 ```
 Generate a Python file called model_gateway.py that connects to IBM watsonx.ai using the REST API (not the SDK).